Graduate Student Awards

 Lodge Innovation Scholars

-- Open to all current MBA and MSTC students from the McCombs School of Business
+- Open to current graduate students from the McCombs School of Business enrolled in an MBA, M.S., or Ph.D. program

-- Receipts will participate in a funded internship at Texas Innovation Center to develop experience with technology commercialization and business development of startup companies within the Center’s portfolio
+- Recipients will participate in a funded, investment analyst internship at Texas Innovation Center to gain experience with technology commercialization and business development of startup companies within UT’s portfolio

 Inspire Commercialization Award